Back to all blogs

 Once Stable

-If your symptoms are well-managed and your blood results have been consistent, a TSH test once a year is the standard recommendation in the UK.
-This annual check ensures that your dose remains appropriate, as factors like age, weight changes, and other medications can influence how much hormone replacement you need.
+If symptoms are well-managed, a TSH test once a year is the standard UK recommendation.
+This ensures your dose remains appropriate as factors like age or weight change.

 When Symptoms Return

-If you are on a stable dose but your symptoms—such as fatigue or weight gain—suddenly return, you should not wait for your annual review.
-Stress, changes in diet (such as a significant increase in fibre), or starting new supplements like calcium or iron can interfere with how your body absorbs your medication.
-In these cases, a more comprehensive check—such as our Silver or Gold panels—can help you see if your antibodies are high or if your T3 levels have dropped.
+If symptoms like fatigue return suddenly, do not wait for your annual review.
+Stress, diet changes, or starting iron and calcium supplements can interfere with medication absorption.
+A comprehensive check—such as our Silver or Gold panels—can see if your antibodies are high or if your FT3 levels have dropped.

 Monitoring a Known Condition: Hyperthyroidism

-Managing an overactive thyroid often requires much more frequent monitoring than an underactive one.
-This is because the medications used to slow down the thyroid (antithyroid drugs) or treatments like radioactive iodine can act quickly, sometimes swinging the patient from overactive to underactive in a short period.
+Managing an overactive thyroid requires more frequent monitoring.
+Medications used to slow the thyroid can act quickly, potentially swinging a patient from overactive to underactive.

-In the early stages of treatment for hyperthyroidism, your GP or endocrinologist may request blood tests as often as every four weeks.
-These tests usually monitor TSH, FT4, and FT3 to ensure the medication is effectively bringing levels down without suppressing the thyroid too much.
-Once your levels have stabilized, the interval between tests may extend to every three to six months.
+In early treatment, your specialist may request blood tests as often as every four weeks.
+Once levels stabilize, the interval may extend to every three to six months.

 Special Scenarios: Pregnancy and Fertility